Is Video Footage Of A Speeding UFO Captured Near Area 51 In Utah Fake?

 The most conservative estimate places the object much closer near a utility pole seen in the foreground.
 This is just quarter of a mile away, so over one second this would give the object a speed of 900mph.
 That's almost 300mph faster than a stealth bomber, which rules out it being a plane.

-So, it's not a bird, it's not a plane.
+So, believers are convinced that it's not a bird, it's not a plane.
 What does that leave us with?
-Well, it's either an actual alien spacecraft, some weird and unexplainable light anomaly (although that seems unlikely), or it's a fake.
+Well, it's either an actual alien spacecraft, some weird and unexplainable light anomaly, or it's a fake.
 Both Sam and Jimmy sound genuine, and Brian who uploaded the video also seems credible.
 It could be CGI, but that's impossible to prove, so it really comes down to whether you trust the filmmakers or not.

-There is however one other theory.
+Some think that there is one other theory.
 As the location where the footage was captured is just a two hour drive from Area 51 in Nevada, many think that the object could be an experimental military aircraft, perhaps back engineered from alien technology.
-Sam agrees with this theory, he says it's 50/50 whether it's of military or ET origin.
+Sam agrees with this theory, he makes the bold claim that it's 50/50 whether it's of military or ET origin.

-There was one thing about the video that bothered me.
 Although it has only recently surfaced, the event took place in October 2016, but Sam and Jimmy sat on the video until now and I wondered why.
 Speaking on Brian's YouTube channel, Sam said, "to be totally honest with you, the reason we really didn't want to push it out there or do anything with it, was because there's a certain paranoia level for me personally, that I'm a little scared about."
-He thinks that they might have caught something on camera that they really shouldn't have and didn't want to get hunted down for it.
+Believe it or not, he actually thinks that they might have caught something on camera that they really shouldn't have and didn't want to get hunted down for it.

 Today another new video has been uploaded which takes a closer look at the shape of the object using enhanced stills from the video.
 Take a look at the video and let us know what you think it is in the comments below...